wmeyer/smart-contract-validation/index.md

 ## A minor problem with the example contract

-When looking at further instances, a curious situation attracts attentions:
+When looking at further instances, a curious situation attracts attentions.

 There are three addresses and one proposal.
-So far, only `Address1` has the right to vote.
+So far, only `Address1` has the right to vote:
 <img width="600" src="example2_screenshot1.png" alt="Ballot1"/>

-Now, this is weird. `Address2` (which also happens to be the chairperson) has delegated her non-existing vote to `Address1`.
+Now, this is weird. `Address2` (which also happens to be the chairperson) has delegated her non-existing vote to `Address1`:
 <img width="600" src="example2_screenshot2.png" alt="Ballot2"/>

 This is almost certainly an error situation.
 Why would `Address2` call the `delegate` function when there is nothing to delegate?